clojuredocs/guides/articles/tutorials/emacs.md

 Run `M-x package-refresh-contents` to pull in the package listing.

-M-x means meta-x, and meta is mapped to the alt key on most keyboards, though Mac OS X maps it to the command key.
+M-x means meta-x, and meta is mapped to the alt key on most keyboards, though Mac OS X usually maps it to the command key.

-You can either install each package one-by-one with `M-x package-install` or list all your packages as part of your configuration.
+You can either install each package one-by-one with `M-x package-install` or specify all your packages in Emacs Lisp as part of your configuration file.
 This is helpful if you take your dotfiles to a new machine; you don't have to remember everything you've installed by hand.

 ```lisp
 (defvar my-packages '(starter-kit